 Working with JSON in R

 JSON (JavaScript Object Notation) has become the standard format for data interchange across web APIs, configuration files, and data pipelines.
-R provides robust tools for working with JSON through the jsonlite package, which is part of the tidyverse ecosystem but can be used independently.
+R provides reliable tools for working with JSON through the jsonlite package, which is part of the tidyverse ecosystem but can be used independently.

 Installing jsonlite